-My friends at NeuroMD, we compiled a list of light exercises designed to stretch the sciatic nerve and adjacent muscles to help you gain relief from your discomfort.
+I try to stretch at least twice a day and the results have been great!
+So my friends and I at NeuroMD compiled a list of light exercises designed to stretch the sciatic nerve and adjacent muscles to help you gain relief from your discomfort.

-Before beginning any exercise regimen, it is important to consult with your licensed healthcare provider.
+But before beginning any exercise regimen, it is important to first consult with your licensed healthcare provider.

 Here are some of my favorite stretches.

 Welcome to my All-Time Favorite (I can really feel the stretch and it is the best feeling ever)...the Reclining Pigeon Pose

 1. While on your back, bring your right leg up to a right angle.